udveg/hello-world/andrewpaper.md

 <br>

-<p>The process starts with data sniffing where network traffic packets is collected, this is the part where big data plays an crucial role.
+<p>As we have discussed about IDS, we will look at one of the popular approach that combines the Big Data and Reinforcement Learning for intrusion detection.
+The process starts with data sniffing where network traffic packets is collected, this is the part where big data plays an crucial role.
 Data usually contains some amount of discrepancies, Big data allows to collect all the information from networks, sensors and allows to send the information for data preprocessing where quality of data is controlled, data pre processing includes model training, the core of NIDS is reinforcement learning based anomaly detection enigine.
-Now big data and reinforcement learning wroks together, the model is designed in such a way that it learns automatically whenever new data is collected from network, the models learning depends on the amount of data being generated from network.
+Now big data and reinforcement learning works together, the model is designed in such a way that it learns automatically whenever new data is collected from network, the models learning depends on the amount of data being generated from network.
 As the amount of data increases the model achieves self-updating where model can self-learn the behavior of traffic.    </p>

 <br>